-Urquiza took steps to unify Argentina under a more cohesive political system, passing a Constitution in 1853 that Buenos Aires Province refused to accept (see Political and Social Relations).
+Urquiza took steps to unify Argentina under a more cohesive political system, passing a constitution in 1853 that Buenos Aires Province refused to accept (see p.
+4 of Political and Social Relations).
 As such, Urquiza moved the capital north to the city of Paraná, and Buenos Aires seceded from the country.
 The division was short-lived, however, as the military reincorporated Buenos Aires in 1859.
-Thereafter, government leaders amended the Constitution to appease the breakaway province, guaranteeing the decentralized federal system of governance that it had favored (see Political and Social Relations).
+Thereafter, government leaders amended the constitution to appease the breakaway province, guaranteeing the decentralized federal system of governance that it had favored (see p.
+4-6 of Political and Social Relations).